CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/overview.md

 The following options are specific to the PDC Settings form:

-- **Resource Code** – When filled in, users assigned to these PDC Settings will only be able to view tasks related to the specified resource.
+- **Resource Code**: when filled in, users assigned to these PDC Settings will only be able to view tasks related to the specified resource.
-- **Notification after login** –  The text entered here will be displayed in a form after the user logs in to the application.
+- **Notification after login**: the text entered here will be displayed in a form after the user logs in to the application.
-- **Show Date Picker** – This option allows you to set a duration in minutes (e.g., 67 minutes) for time registration instead of a specific date and time:
+- **Show Date Picker**: this option allows you to set a duration in minutes (e.g., 67 minutes) for time registration instead of a specific date and time:

   ![Show Date Picker](./media/pdc-settings/show-date-picker.webp)
-- **Localizations** – This is a weighting module-related option.
+- **Localizations**: this is a weighting module-related option.
 Only devices from the localizations listed here will appear in the [Weighting Wizard](../../weight-scales-integration/working-with-scales.md).
 The weighting device, along with its localization, can be configured in [CompuTec Gateway Manager](../../weight-scales-integration/computec-gateway-manager.md).
 If this field is left blank, all devices will be available.
-- **Resources view** – The purpose of this function is to filter tasks by multiple Resources.
+- **Resources view**: the purpose of this function is to filter tasks by multiple Resources.
 Click [here](./resource-view.md) to find out more.
-- **Delay of closing dialogs(s)** – Here, you can specify the time (in seconds) for displaying dialog windows.
+- **Delay of closing dialogs(s)**: here, you can specify the time (in seconds) for displaying dialog windows.

 ## Assigning PDC Settings Templates